 Methods

 Analyses presented in a demographic paper, White (2002), were replicated and updated with new data available from the Human Mortality Database (HMD).
-For the 21 countries chosen by White, we have graphed life expectancy over time; calculated r2 to examine the linearity of trends; graphed life expectancy against annual change in life expectancy to examine whether improvements are advancing or not; and we have graphed the change in life expectancy for 21 countries over 6 decades to examine the evolution of the gradient of life expectancy improvement.
+For the 21 high income countries chosen by White, we have graphed life expectancy over time; calculated the correlation coefficient (r2) to examine the linearity of trends; graphed life expectancy against annual change in life expectancy to examine whether improvements are advancing or not; and graphed the change in life expectancy for 21 countries over 6 decades to examine the evolution of the gradient of life expectancy improvement.

 Results